-- Supply of gas, electricity and services: the objective is to manage a new integrated business model for gas, electricity and services, maximising the value of the portfolio by focusing on customers, with high growth potential in services and solutions. - International LNG supply: includes both the sale of liquefied natural gas and the sea transport business. - Electricity generation in Europe: includes both conventional generation (hydro, coal, nuclear and combined cycle plants) and renewable generation (wind, mini-hydro, solar and cogeneration), all of which are currently in Spain. - International electricity generation: includes the electricity generation facilities of Global Power Generation (GPG) in Latin America (Brazil, Chile, Costa Rica, Mexico, Panama, Dominican Republic and Puerto Rico, the latter consolidated using the equity method through EcoEléctrica LP) and Australia.
+- Gas & Power: - Supply of gas, electricity and services: the objective is to manage a new integrated business model for gas, electricity and services, maximising the value of the portfolio by focusing on customers, with high growth potential in services and solutions. - International LNG supply: includes both the sale of liquefied natural gas and the sea transport business. - Electricity generation in Europe: includes both conventional generation (hydro, coal, nuclear and combined cycle plants) and renewable generation (wind, mini-hydro, solar and cogeneration), all of which are currently in Spain. - International electricity generation: includes the electricity generation facilities of Global Power Generation (GPG) in Latin America (Brazil, Chile, Costa Rica, Mexico, Panama, Dominican Republic and Puerto Rico, the latter consolidated using the equity method through EcoEléctrica LP) and Australia. - Infrastructure EMEA: - Gas distribution Spain: encompasses the regulated gas distribution business in Spain. - Electricity distribution Spain: encompasses the regulated electricity distribution business in Spain. - Maghreb Infrastructures: manages the Maghreb Europe gas pipeline. - Infrastructure South LatAm: - Gas and electricity distribution in Argentina. - Gas distribution in Brazil. - Gas distribution and sale and electricity distribution in Chile. - Gas distribution in Peru. - Infrastructure North LatAm: - Gas distribution in Mexico. - Electricity distribution in Panama. - Rest.
+Basically includes the activity of Unión Fenosa Gas (consolidated by the equity method) and the gas storage business.

-EMEA Infrastructures:

-- Gas distribution Spain: encompasses the regulated gas distribution business in Spain. - Electricity distribution Spain: encompasses the regulated electricity distribution business in Spain. - Maghreb Infrastructures: Manages the Maghreb Europe gas pipeline.